DG-InClass/DMIT-2008-A01-Sep-2025/src/J/next-js-testing-with-mocking-fetch-START/README.md

     })

-    // add a very important quote that will change your life like below. const NEW_QUOTE = "I can shoot 3s with my eyes closed." const NEW_AUTHOR = "Dan Mouris"
+    // add a very important quote that will change your life like below. const NEW_QUOTE = "A computer program is a set of instructions for manipulating information." const NEW_AUTHOR = "Dan Gilleland"

     // create a new request with the new quote and author. server.use(